mintindeed/ffxiv-boss-macros/crystal-tower/labyrinth-of-the-ancients.md

 /wait 3
 /alliance Basically, only ghosts can damage the boss.
 Pots turn you into ghosts, so protect the pots from adds.
 /alliance ...and that's it!

+## King Behemoth
+/alliance Please don't talk for a second, I'm going to explain the fight.
+/wait 2
+/alliance HEALERS: Everybody takes continuous damage, there's no avoiding it.
+Gotta keep everyone topped up.
+/wait 2
+/alliance TANKS:
+/alliance 1 tank on King Behemoth
+/alliance 1 tank on Iron Giants.
+Keep them away from Comets and King Behemoth.
+VERY important you pick them up immediately.
+/alliance One tank on each of the 4 towers.
+Your job is to click the tower when it lights up.
+/wait 5
+/alliance DPS: Bombs > Iron Giant > King Behemoth /wait 2
+/alliance EVERYBODY: If you get a green dot over your head, a Comet is going to land where you stand.
+Stay towards the center, away from King Behemoth and Iron Giant.
+/alliance When King Behemoth roars, run behind a Comet.
+Keep it in line of sight between him and you.
+/alliance ...and that's it!